dev-bootcamp-2019/final-project-hansenlin/avoiding_common_attacks.md

-##Avoiding Common Attacks
+## Avoiding Common Attacks

-###Restricting Access
+### Restricting Access

-Require statements allows only specific addresses to use these contracts.
+Require statements are used to allow only specific addresses to access these contracts.

-###DoS with Block Gas Limit
+### DoS with Block Gas Limit

-Looping iteration is hard coded to prevent reaching block gas limit
+The number iterations in looping operations are hard coded to prevent reaching block gas limit.

-###Reentrancy Attacks
+### Reentrancy Attacks

 Delegate call is used to protect against reentrancy.

-###Tx Origin Attacks
+### Tx Origin Attacks

-Using msg.sender instead of tx.origin for transactions.
+msg.sender is used instead of tx.origin for transactions.

-###Integer Overflow/Underflow
+### Integer Overflow/Underflow

-The SafeMath and the OpenZeppelin tokens library has been used to avoid integer the integer overflow and underflow.
+The SafeMath and the OpenZeppelin token libraries are used to avoid integer overflow and underflow.